 - Persons who have already completed a doctorate are not eligible.

-Candidates who wish to secure the Konrad-Adenauer-Stiftung Scholarship must fill an application form at https://campus.kas.de.
+Candidates who wish to secure the Konrad-Adenauer-Stiftung Scholarship must fill out an application form at https://campus.kas.de.
 Candidates residing near Focus regions can submit a written application straight to the KAS office, while candidates residing in Germany can apply through the domestic online process for the Konrad-Adenauer-Stiftung scholarship.
-Here is the stepwise process of Konrad-Adenauer-Stiftung Scholarship:
+Here is the stepwise process of the Konrad-Adenauer-Stiftung Scholarship:

 - Create an account on the Konrad-Adenauer-Stiftung scholarship portal at https://campus.kas.de using your email ID or mobile number.